-Step Up...
-Color Motion 5.5
+5.5 Step Up...
+Dance Motion

-Step up and move in front as your motion is captured in silhouette forms.
-As you move, watch rainbows and effects fan out from your reflected silhouette.
+Step up on the dance floor.
+As you dance, watch rainbows and fractals fan out from your reflected silhouette.
 Discover how mathematical functions can be used to create moving color effects.

 Transformations in real time.
 Move your body and watch the changes on screen.